 Clare is currently the Vice-President and Board Member of the ACT Neighbourhood Watch Association.
 Clare has been an active member of NHW since 1985, primarily in the Ainslie Suburb of Canberra where she has lived since 1962 after moving from Melbourne.

-Clare is employed with the Australian Electoral Commission and this is a busy role.
 Clare is a self-professed sports lover and a one eyed Hawthorn supporter.

 Margaret Pearson – Secretary/Treasurer

 Throughout Margaret’s career she has made a significant contribution to the voluntary sector by being involved with numerous community organizations including ACT Neighbourhood Watch Association Inc. where she held a number of positions within that organisation currently as President.

 Having lived overseas for a number of years Margaret returned, with her family, to Canberra where she continues to follow her great interest in local and international politics.
 Margaret is currently the secretary/treasurer of NWA